-Complaint and Grievance Procedures:
+2. Procedures:

-Employees or students should initially report all instances of discrimination or harassment to their immediate supervisor or classroom teacher.
-However, if the employee or student is uncomfortable in presenting the problem to the supervisor or teacher, or if the supervisor or teacher is the problem, the employee or student is encouraged to go to the next level of supervision.
-In the case of a student, the Principal would be the next or alternative person to contact.

-If the employee or student's complaint is not resolved to his or her satisfaction within five (5) to ten (10) calendar days, or if the discrimination or harassment continues, or if as a student you feel you need immediate help for any reason, please report your complaint to the Superintendent of District OR-1.
-If a satisfactory arrangement cannot be obtained through the Superintendent of District OR-1, the complaint may be processed to the Board of Education.

-The supervisor, teacher or the Superintendent of District OR 1 will thoroughly investigate all complaints.
-These situations will be treated with the utmost confidence, consistent with resolution of the problem.
-Based on the results of the investigation, appropriate corrective action, up to and including discharge of offending employees, and disciplinary action up to expulsion against a harassing student, may be taken.
-Under no circumstances will any threats or retaliation be permitted to be made against an employee or student for alleging in good faith a violation of this policy.
+- a.
+Employees or students should initially report all instances of discrimination or harassment to their immediate supervisor or teacher.
+However, if the employee or student is uncomfortable in presenting the problem to the supervisor or teacher, or if the supervisor or teacher is the problem, the employee or student is encouraged to go to the next level of supervision. - b.
+If the report is not satisfactorily resolved within ten calendar days, or if the discrimination or harassment continues, please report your complaint to the Superintendent of [Name] Public Schools. - c.
+If a satisfactory arrangement cannot be obtained through the Superintendent, the complaint may be processed to the Board of Education. - d.
+The person to whom the complaint is made is to thoroughly investigate the complaint and work with the person filing the complaint to seek an appropriate resolution so the discrimination or harassment can be remedied and put to an end. - e.
+Complaints of discrimination or harassment will be treated with the utmost confidence, consistent with resolution of the problem. - f.
+Based on the results of the investigation, appropriate corrective action, up to and including discharge of offending employees, etc., may be taken. - g.
+Under no circumstances will a supervisor or a teacher or the Board threaten or retaliate against a person for alleging discrimination or harassment.